Music Mastering Services

-An equalizer, or EQ, is used to turn down the frequencies that are negatively affecting the music or song, and to accentuate the frequencies that are positively affecting the music or song.
+An equalizer or EQ is used to turn down the frequencies that are negatively affecting the music or song, and to accentuate the frequencies that are positively affecting the music or song.
 Also, an EQ is used to balance the frequency spectrum of a song or music.
-In other words, you don't want the high or low frequencies of a song to be too loud or present and you don't want the middle frequencies to be too loud or present.
+In other words, you don't want the high or low frequencies of a song to be too loud or present, and you don't want the middle frequencies to be too loud or present.
 You want them all to work together while being balanced with one another.
-This gives the music the best chance of sounding good on any medium or any playback device.
+This gives the music the best chance of sounding good on any medium, or on any playback device.

 Music is very dynamic.
 This means that the sound moves around, and it moves around a lot.
 Just think of a human voice.
 When communicating, the human voice goes up and down.
 It get's higher pitched at some points, and lower pitched at others.
 At times a voice gets louder, and it gets more quiet at others.
 The same thing happens with a song or music, and those changes need to be controlled to some degree to avoid sonic chaos.
 During mastering, the dynamics are primarily controlled with compression.
 You want the sound to move, just not too much.
 A compressor gently controls the dynamics of a song without crushing the life out of it.
 It also acts as another way to balance out the frequency spectrum of a song or music.
 The balance is achieved by balancing the overall tone of the song, as opposed to specific frequencies like with an EQ.